Brazil's Natura says Avon to reboot systems hit by cyber incident; probe continues

-SAO PAULO, June 12 (Reuters) - Brazilian cosmetics maker Natura &Co said on Friday that its Avon subsidiary plans to reboot over the next week some of its systems affected by a cyber incident reported days ago while it continues to investigate whether personal data has been exposed.
+SAO PAULO (Reuters) - Brazilian cosmetics maker Natura &Co (NTCO3.SA) said on Friday that its Avon subsidiary plans to reboot over the next week some of its systems affected by a cyber incident reported days ago while it continues to investigate whether personal data has been exposed.

 “However, at this time, it is unlikely that credit card details have been affected, given that its main e-commerce website does not store this information,” Natura &Co said in a securities filing without elaborating.